Ennis: Education

 Primary Schools in Ennis include Ennis National School, established in 1897 (formerly Boys National School), Cloughleigh National School, Gaelscoil Mhichíl Cíosóg, Holy Family School, Scoil Chroist Rí, CBS and the multi-denominational Ennis Educate Together National School which opened in 1998.
 There are several secondary level schools in Ennis, including Rice College, Ennis Community College, Coláiste Muire, St. Flannan's College, and Gaelcholaiste an Chláir.
 Mid-West Management Training is a FETAC approved provider of further education and training up to Level 6 of the National Framework of Qualifications.
-The Ennis Business college is one of Ennis's third-level facilities.
 Limerick IT opened its Ennis campus in 2019.
-The IT merged with Athlone IT to become Technological University of the Shannon: Midlands Midwest, in October 2021.
+Limerick IT merged with Athlone IT to become Technological University of the Shannon: Midlands Midwest, in October 2021.

 Climate

 Ennis has an oceanic climate (Köppen: Cfb).